 two medals were awarded to the winner: one for the fundraiser and one for the Chicago PGA tour event;

-the USGA Open Championship trophy was not presented to the winner with his name engraved on it.
+the USGA Open Championship trophy was not presented to the winner with his name engraved on it; and

 The Hale America had different exemptions from qualifying than the US Opens that preceded and followed it.
 If the Hale America had been a US Open "in everything but name," the top 30 finishers from the 1941 US Open would have been exempt from qualifying, but they weren't.
 Only the winner of the 1941 US Open was exempt from qualifying.

-Since the primary objective of the event was fundraising, many decisions without precedent in prior US Opens were made to advance that purpose.
+Since the primary objective of the event was fundraising, several decisions without precedent in prior US Opens were made to advance that purpose.
 Decisions intended to encourage entries and increase entry fees included:

 the maximum handicap for amateur entrants was set at 6, double the cutoff at the '41 and '46 US Opens of 3;